We typically organize and teach the following courses:

 - Game Physics (IN0037) – this course gives a basic introduction into numerical simulations for physics simulations.
 It targets Lagrangian methods such as mass-spring systems, rigid bodies, and particle-based liquids.
 (WS, Bachelor)

-- Advanced Deep Learning for Physics (IN2298) – this course is a follow up to “Game Physics” (formerly under the name “Deep Learning and Numerical Simulations”).
-It extends the simulations to more accurate Eulerian methods, and explains how to combine them with state-of-the-art deep learning techniques (convolutional neural networks, in particular).
+- Advanced Deep Learning for Physics (IN2298) – this course targets combinations of physical simulations and deep learning methods.
+(Note: it formerly had the name “Deep Learning and Numerical Simulations”).
+It covers some more advanced simulation methods, and explains how to combine them with state-of-the-art deep learning techniques (differentiable physics solvers, in particular).
 (SS, Master)

 - Computer Games Laboratory – this is a practical course to develop full game projects within smaller teams.
 The projects follow a milestone-based development process over the course of the semester.
 You can find a list of game projects here.
 (WS & SS, Games Engineering Master)

-- Seminar Deep Learning in Computer Graphics – this seminar covers recent developments and research topics from the area of deep learning techniques in the area of computer graphics.
+- Seminars: Deep Learning in Computer Graphics and Deep Learning in Physics – these seminars cover recent developments and research topics from the area of deep learning techniques in the area of computer graphics and physics.
 (WS & SS, Bachelor / Master)

 We are part of the organisational unit “I15” in Informatics.
 Thus, all our lectures and seminars are listed there.
 Below you can find links to the individual summer / winter semesters.